Back to Writing

 nDCG@50.7160.628+14%

-But they’re not the point of this exercise: the point is that swapping in a knowledge graph didn’t degrade anything.
+But that’s not the point of this exercise: the point is that swapping in a knowledge graph didn’t degrade anything.
 The retrieval quality is at least as good, with room to improve as the graph matures.

 Overhead